dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Examples/Histograms_with_matplotlib.md

 # These three lines should be at the start of any script that uses matplotlib on Mimir
 import matplotlib
-matplotlib.use('Agg')  # <-- Required if you're using matplotilb in Mimir, see below from matplotlib import pyplt as plt
+matplotlib.use('Agg')  # <-- Required if you're using matplotilb in Mimir, see below from matplotlib import pyplot as plt

 # Example data
 data = [10, 12, 15, 25, 4, 8, 11, 64, 100]